gohugoio/hugo/content/getting-started/quick-start.md

 +++
 ```

-The text bracketed by `+++` is the TOML [front matter][frontmatter] for the content.
+The text bracketed by `+++` is the TOML [front matter][fm] for the content.
 Front matter enables you to define embedded metadata that travels with the content file.
 Since we have not configured any [archetypes][archetypes] for our project, Hugo has used its built-in base archetype, which includes the following three values in the front matter:

 * `date` specifies the date and time at which post was created from the command line
 * `title` specifies the title for the post, which Hugo will infer from the file name